What is Pellet Therapy for Hormones?

 - Protection from heart disease, breast cancer, osteoporosis, and Alzheimer’s

-The advantages of pellet therapy include:
+To demonstrate, the advantages of pellet therapy include the following:

 - The slower release of the hormones mimics the naturally produced rate.

 - Continuous availability of hormones instead of the “roller coaster” of synthetic hormones